aslom/serverless-nyc-bai-case-study/analytics/README.md

   ok: created action task_summary
   ```

-- You will not edit the code for this lab, but if you wanted to make edits in the future, you would use the `update` command instead of `create`.
+- You will not edit the python code during this lab, but if you wanted to make edits in the future, you would use the `update` command instead of `create`.

   ```
   ibmcloud fn action update task_summary task_summary.py --param analytics-id $YOUR_ID --param ES_URL https://admin:QZSFKVNUNTMWPHMY@portal-ssl65-41.bmix-dal-yp-c401ad96-667e-4128-af0e-cb3d54fd1cf9.250607799.composedb.com:62863/ --docker aslom/python3action-bai